JayFJones/Resume/README.md

 -   Replaced inefficient and aging costly tool-set using Java and Netbeans.

--   Worked on fault tolerant and system redundancy using Rhapsody.
+-   Worked on fault tolerant and system redundancy using IBM’s Rhapsody UML tool.

+-   Introduced MediaWiki system which is now widely deployed throughout the company.

 *Senior Engineer/Team Lead*